Mycoponically Integrated Network Device for Multimodal Sensing with Living Mycelial Networks: Results

 Two moving-stimulus paradigms are summarized in Fig.~\ref{fig:phase_lock}.
 White-light bars rotated around MINDTube at 14, 6, and 1\,deg\,s$^{-1}$ across 33 independent sessions, with lagged ridge regression as the best-performing decoder.
 A vertical bar translated left to right across the MINDPixel panel at 5, 10, and 15\,px\,s$^{-1}$ across 27 independent sessions, decoded with the same lagged approach.
 In both cases, models incorporating recent signal history outperformed instantaneous decoders.

 For MINDTube, angular position was analyzed in reduced phase $(n\rho) \bmod 2\pi$ for $n$-bar patterns (Fig.~\ref{fig:phase_lock}A).
 After excluding the first settling lap, matched-harmonic $R^2$ rose from $-0.0021$ to $0.3958$.
-Median lagged 4-bin accuracy reached $0.7997 \pm 0.061$ with median circular MAE of $22.15 \pm 6.84^\circ$.
+Median lagged 4-bin accuracy reached $79.97 \pm 6.1$\% with median circular MAE of $22.15 \pm 6.84^\circ$.
 Three-bar patterns and medium-speed rotation at 6\,deg/s were most decodable, with full per-pattern and per-speed breakdowns in SI Appendix, Tables~S2 and S3.
 At the slowest speed tested (1\,deg/s), transients decayed before the next angular increment generated new decodable content, and entrainment quality directly predicted decoding performance across all tested conditions ($r = 0.8594$ with lagged 4-bin accuracy; $r = -0.8828$ with continuous phase error).

 For MINDPixel, position recovery improved monotonically with speed, from the slowest tested condition to the fastest (Fig.~\ref{fig:phase_lock}).
 Pooled across all conditions, position $R^2$ was $0.7547 \pm 0.058$ with MAE of $11.16 \pm 1.42$\,mm.
-Discrete 4-bin accuracy improved from $36.8 \pm 6.2$\% without contextual history to $51.5 \pm 7.9$\% at eight history steps, indicating that the fungal network retains positional state over sub-second timescales.
+Discrete 4-bin accuracy improved from $36.8 \pm 6.2$\% without contextual history to $51.5 \pm 7.9$\% at eight history steps, indicating that the MIND-coupled fungal network retains positional state over sub-second timescales.

-The speed-dependent performance patterns across both morphologies converge on a single conclusion that a stimulus speed within each morphology's operational range maximizes decoding accuracy.
+Across both morphologies, decoding was strongest when stimulus motion matched the response timescale of the living interface.
 Two temporal regimes underlie this behavior.
 Fast transients within 1 to 3\,s of any stimulus change encode spatial information through amplitude and slope differences.
-A slower sustained component encodes the intensity through the Hill calibration.
+A slower sustained component was consistent with the intensity encoding captured by the Hill calibration.
 Together, these regimes show that fungal bioelectrical dynamics support inference about continuously evolving environments.